Donald Trump claims astounding victory as America’s 45th president; Hillary Clinton concedes

 Global stock markets and U.S. stock futures plunged, reflecting investor concern over what a Trump presidency might mean for the economy and trade.

-A New York real estate developer who lives in a sparking Manhattan high-rise, Trump forged a striking connection with white, working class Americans who feel left behind in a changing economy and diversifying country.
-He cast immigration, both from Latin America and the Middle East, as the root of the problems plaguing many Americans and taped into fears of terrorism emanating at home and abroad.
+A New York real estate developer who lives in a sparkling Manhattan high-rise, Trump forged a striking connection with white, working class Americans who feel left behind in a changing economy and diversifying country.
+He cast immigration, both from Latin America and the Middle East, as the root of the problems plaguing many Americans and tapped into fears of terrorism emanating at home and abroad.

-Trump will take office with Congress expected to be fully under Republican control.
-GOP Senate candidates fended off Democratic challengers in key states and appeared poised to keep the majority.
+Trump will take office with Congress fully under Republican control.
+GOP Senate candidates fended off Democratic challengers in key states, including North Carolina, Indiana and Wisconsin.
 Republicans also maintained their grip on the House.

 Senate control means Trump will have great leeway in appointing Supreme Court justices, which could mean a shift to the right that would last for decades.